Anderbone/ns3way/README.md

 # ns3way
-About how to 'hello world' in NS3
+About how to 'hello world' in NS3.
-Thank you